mikepal2/snap-cli/README.md

   -?, -h, --help  Show help and usage information
 ```

-We may run the command without a parameter (default name `World` is used):
+We may run the command without a parameter (default name value `World` is used):
 ```text
 > sample hello
 Hello World!